Massive Chalice: Development

 In May 2013, Massive Chalice became the focus of Double Fine's second Kickstarter campaign, after Broken Age (formerly known as Double Fine Adventure) in 2012.
-The Double Fine team had learned from their mistakes on the first kickstarter and opted to not show as much exclusive material to backers, as this created a rift between the backers and non-backers, as well as members of the press.
-Kickstarter backers influenced the development of the game when the ability for same sex marriage was added to the game after a number of requests.
+The Double Fine team had learned from their mistakes on the first Kickstarter and opted to not show as much exclusive material to backers, as this created a rift between the backers and non-backers, as well as members of the press.
+The ability for same-sex marriage was added to the game after a number of backer requests.
 Brad Muir stated that backer input before development was one of the advantages of Kickstarter, since a feature such as this might not have been thought about until the game was almost completed, which would have made it harder to implement.

-The game was originally expected to be released in September 2014 until the game was delayed.
-The beta version of the game, for people who backed the game at a high enough pledge level to get beta access, was released on October 21, 2014.
+The game was originally expected to be released in September 2014 until it was delayed.
+The beta version of the game, a backer reward, was released on October 21, 2014.
 It was released on Steam Early Access on November 11, 2014.
 It was released for Microsoft Windows and Xbox One on June 1, 2015.